 New South Wales

-Application for Registration under Mutual Recognition covers both information and the application forms required for this type of registration.
+The "Application for registration under mutual recognition" page on the Teachers Registration Board (TRB) website covers both information and the application forms required for this type of registration.
 Teachers from NSW should contact the Teachers Registration Board of South Australia directly.

 The Teacher Registration Board (TRB) "applying for teacher registration under mutual recognition form" outlines the process for teachers, as well as information for teachers from NSW.
 Teachers in Tasmania will also need to hold a registration to work with vulnerable people, in addition to their teaching registration.
 Applications for registration can be made via TRB Online.

 Complete the application to the Victorian Institute of Teaching (VIT) under mutual recognition form (excludes NSW teachers).
 Teachers who wish to be registered in both NSW and Victoria can apply for a waiver of fees.